lilitpghs/credit-card-fraud-detection/README.md

 ### Why use a well-known dataset?

-Although the dataset is well known, it is intentionally chosen for the following reasons:
+Although the dataset is widely used, it was selected deliberately for the following reasons:

 1. Realistic problem structure